ssiwan/KARMA/README.md

 * Create and edit knowledge articles for sharing with other users
 * Find and retrieve knowledge relevant to a particular user
 * Provide a single location (dashboard) to access knowledge relevant to a particular user

-For guidance on how to access and use these features, please see the [User Guide](docs/UserGuide.md).

 ## Application Architecture and Technologies